elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/type-conversion.md

   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Implicit type conversion is a manual conversion of type, and explicit is automatic.</div><br />
-  <div><strong>Technical Response:</strong> JJavaScript translates one data type to another automatically (to the right type).
+  <div><strong>Technical Response:</strong> JavaScript translates one data type to another automatically (to the right type).
 This behavior is known as implicit type conversion or automated type conversion.
 An explicit type conversion is the sort of conversion that you perform manually.
   </div>
   </div>
 </details>